 The realist

-Now, subsequently, follows the realist style.
-The team switches the place and mode to think in a more logical planning style.
-Based on the first stage, the attendees pretend that the dream is possible and start putting plans to achieve it.
-The plans aims to turn the imaginary ideas into a manageable action plan.
-During this stage all the thoughts should be constructive and target turning the idea into a real plan.
+Subsequently, the realist style follows.
+The team switches the location and mode to adopt a more logical planning style.
+Based on the first stage, the attendees pretend that the dream is possible and begin making plans to achieve it.
+The plan aims to turn the imaginary ideas into a manageable action plan.
+During this stage, all thoughts should be constructive and aimed at turning the idea into a real plan.
 This stage includes questions such as the following:

 - How can we apply this idea in reality?